mn270/Recognition-phenomena-TIMIT-/README.md

 # Recognition-phenomena-TIMIT-
-Create a simple ASR whitch CTC, BLSTM and CNN
+Create a simple ASR whith CTC, BLSTM and CNN